XilinJia/XilinJia.github.io/books/read_english.md

 Vince - The Mathematics of Money Management

-Futia - The Art of Contrarian Trading - How to Profit from Crowd Behavior in the Financial Markets

-Kazanjian - The Market Masters - Wall Street's Top Investment Pros Reveal How To Make Money In Both Bull And Bear Markets

-Dorsey - The Five Rules for Successful Stock Investing - Morningstar's Guide to Building Wealth and Winning in the Market

 Demark - New Market Timing Techniques

 Bernstein - Stock Market Strategies That Work